 Our stock price is likely to be volatile.
-The stock market in general and the market for smaller biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+The stock market in general and the market for smaller biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies, and more recently has been a result of disruptions in the global economy, including rising inflation and interest rates, declines in economic growth, international conflict, financial institution failures and impact from the COVID-19 pandemic.
 As a result of this volatility, you may not be able to sell your shares of common stock at or above the price at which you purchase the shares.
 The market price for our common stock may be influenced by many factors, including:

-- · the success of competitive products or technologies; - · actual or anticipated changes in our growth rate relative to our competitors;
+- · the success of competitive products or technologies; - · actual or anticipated changes in our growth rate relative to our competitors; - · results of clinical trials of our product candidates or those of our competitors; - · developments related to any future collaborations; - · regulatory or legal developments in the United States and other countries; - adverse actions taken by regulatory agencies with respect to our preclinical studies or clinical trials, manufacturing or sales and marketing activities; - · any adverse changes to our relationships with third party contractors or manufacturers; - · development of new product candidates that may address our markets and may make our existing product candidates less attractive; - changes in physician, hospital or healthcare provider practices that may make our product candidates less useful; - announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - · the recruitment or departure of key personnel; - · the level of expenses related to any of our product candidates or product development programs; - failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - · press reports or other negative publicity, whether or not true, about our business; - · the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - · actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts;

-- results of clinical trials of our product candidates or those of our competitors; - developments related to any future collaborations; - regulatory or legal developments in the United States and other countries; - adverse actions taken by regulatory agencies with respect to our preclinical studies or clinical trials, manufacturing or sales and marketing activities: - any adverse changes to our relationship with third party contractors or manufacturers; - development of new product candidates that may address our markets and may make our existing product candidates less attractive; - changes in physician, hospital or healthcare provider practices that may make our product candidates less useful; - announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - · the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or product development programs; - · failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - press reports or other negative publicity, whether or not true, about our business; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - speculative trading in and short sales of our stock, as well as trading phenomena such as the "short squeeze"; - · general economic, industry and market conditions; and - · the other factors described in this "Risk Factors" section.
+- · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - speculative trading in and short sales of our stock, as well as trading phenomena such as the "short squeeze"; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.